NutritionAugust 6, 2024

 • Conventional dairy and gluten, depending on individual sensitivities

 Colin Renaud, PA-C, who works with many of our patients on hormone balance and metabolic health, often recommends patients start with a 30-day elimination protocol.
-"We pull out the most common inflammatory triggers, then reintroduce them one at a time.
+Pull out the most common inflammatory triggers, then reintroduce them one at a time.
 It's not guesswork.
-The patient's body tells us exactly what it can and can't tolerate."
+The patient's body tells you exactly what it can and can't tolerate.

 Maine's Local Food Advantage

-Living in southern Maine gives you a genuine advantage when it comes to eating well.
+Living in southern Maine gives you a genuine advantage for eating well.
 Portland has one of the strongest local food scenes in the country, and the growing season (roughly May through October) delivers produce that travels a shorter distance from farm to plate than nearly anywhere on the East Coast.

 Fall and winter: Root vegetables like beets, carrots, sweet potatoes, and winter squash store well and are packed with vitamins A and C. Maine's fishing industry provides year-round access to fresh, wild-caught fish.
-Frozen wild blueberries retain most of their polyphenol content, so they work well all winter in smoothies or on oatmeal.
+Frozen wild blueberries retain most of their polyphenol content, making them a solid year-round option in smoothies or on oatmeal.

-You don't need to shop at specialty stores.
-Hannaford, Shaw's, and even Trader Joe's in South Portland carry whole foods that align with an anti-inflammatory approach.
+You don't need specialty stores.
+Hannaford, Shaw's, and Trader Joe's in South Portland carry whole foods that work with an anti-inflammatory approach.
 The key is reading labels.
 If a product has more than five or six ingredients and you can't pronounce half of them, put it back.

 How Nutrition Connects to Conditions We Treat

-Food is a factor in nearly every condition we see at Med Matrix.
+Food is a factor in nearly every condition we see.
 Not the only factor, but almost always a contributing one.

 Fatigue and low energy.
 Blood sugar crashes from a diet heavy in refined carbohydrates cause afternoon energy drops.
 We see this pattern constantly.
 Patients say, "By 2 PM I'm ready to take a nap."
 Stabilizing blood sugar through protein-forward meals and reducing processed carbs makes a noticeable difference within weeks.

 Thyroid dysfunction.
-Patients with thyroid and adrenal issues need adequate selenium, zinc, and iodine, which are micronutrients that many American diets lack.
-Cruciferous vegetables are fine for most thyroid patients (the goitrogen concern is overblown in the literature), but specific nutrient gaps identified through testing can be corrected with targeted food choices and supplementation.
+Patients with thyroid and adrenal issues need adequate selenium, zinc, and iodine, micronutrients that many American diets lack.
+Cruciferous vegetables are fine for most thyroid patients (the goitrogen concern is overblown in the literature).
+But specific nutrient gaps identified through testing can be corrected with targeted food choices and supplementation.

 Gut problems.
 Bloating, gas, irregular digestion, and food sensitivities often trace back to gut-lining damage, bacterial imbalance, or low stomach acid.
-Our approach to detoxification and gut healing pairs specific dietary protocols (like bone broth, fermented foods, and targeted elimination) with testing to identify what's actually disrupting the gut.
+Our approach to detoxification and gut healing pairs specific dietary protocols (bone broth, fermented foods, targeted elimination) with testing to identify what's actually disrupting the gut.

 Skin issues.
 Acne, eczema, and other skin conditions frequently improve when inflammatory foods are removed and gut health is restored.
-The skin is the body's largest organ, and it reflects what's happening internally.
+The skin is the body's largest organ.
+It reflects what's happening internally.

 Nutrition at Med Matrix isn't a pamphlet you take home and forget about.
-It's built into the treatment plan from the first visit.
+It's built into the treatment plan from day one.

 During the initial 80+ biomarker lab panel, we measure markers that directly inform dietary recommendations: fasting insulin, hemoglobin A1c, CRP, homocysteine, a full lipid panel (not just total cholesterol), vitamin D, B12, folate, ferritin, magnesium, and more.
 The InBody 770 body composition scan shows lean mass versus body fat, visceral fat levels, and hydration status.